Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 List and identify any dependencies the proposed solution will have on other systems.

-- operative system of users phone
+- operating system of users phone
 - maps (google or another)
 - Help stuff (any chats program)
 - the system of notifications